Miss Universe 2022: Format

 The Miss Universe Organization introduced several specific changes to the format for this edition.
-Initially, it was speculated that the semifinalists would return to 20, similar to the number of semifinalists in 2018.
-However, the number of semifinalists was eventually reduced to 16 — the same number of semifinalists in 2021.
-The results of the preliminary competition — which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview will determine the 16 semifinalists who will advance for the first cut.
-The internet voting is still being implemented, with fans being able to vote for another delegate to advance into the semifinals.
-The top 16 will be competing in both the swimsuit and evening gown competitions and are to be narrowed down to the top 5 afterwards.
-This is the first time in the pageant's history that a drastic cut would be made, from 16 to 5.
-The top 5 will be then competing in the preliminary question and answer round, and the final 3 will be chosen.
-The final word portion will be brought back, after which Miss Universe 2022 and her two runners-up will be announced.
+Initially, it was speculated that the semifinalists would return to twenty, similar to the number of semifinalists between 2018 and 2019.
+However, due to the limited telecast time of final event, the number of semifinalists was retained to sixteen — the same number of semifinalists in 2021.
+The results of the preliminary competition — which consisted of the swimsuit competition, the evening gown competition, and the closed-door interview determined the first fifteen semifinalists who advanced at the first cut.
+The internet voting was also used, with fans being able to vote for another delegate to advance into the semifinals.
+The sixteen semifinalists competed in both the swimsuit and evening gown competitions and were to be narrowed down to five afterwards.
+The five finalists competed in the question and answer round, and the final three were chosen.
+The final speech portion returned, after which Miss Universe 2022 and her two runners-up were announced.